 In the words of a woman I know “I didn’t even get to smell the lilacs!”

 (As any (even a tiny bit) experienced cook knows, when you cook but you’re not in the mood to cook, the food doesn’t come out well.
 In those instances, if you must cook, really really must, go for a simple dish like hash brown pie.
 True and tried.)

 On days like these I crave something sweet.
 Simple.
 Something to liven up the soul.
 This time, I reached for a version of this plain, but incredibly flavorful fruit (in our case strawberry) sponge cake.
 In my own mini-revolution of sorts, I tricked the winter by snatching the last bit of local strawberries at a stand before it returned with a vengeance.
 (Check out my strawberry sauce.)

 So what’s this sponginess all about?

 It’s the most basic cake you can think of.
 It’s made of some eggs.
 Flour.
 Some milk.
 A little bit of baking powder.
 Similarly to bread, this is a basic ingredient cake.
 Again similarly to bread, this simplicity allows it to take on whatever personality you’d like it to have.
-It’s the little black dress of cakes, where it’s on you to accessorize it as you wish.
+It’s the basics of all cakes, which you can dress up or down as you wish.

 You can make this cake with blueberries.
 Soak it in simple syrup if you want.
 If you’re into layers, make a filling and you got a proper tiered cake.
 Endless possibilities exist.